qutsimon/DFS-Sudoku/README.md

 # Usage

-The puzzle at this current moment need to be declard as global array with the variable name puzzle.
+The puzzle at this current moment needs to be declared as global array with the variable name puzzle.
 This array will be a two-dimenisonal array with each row of the array corresponding to a row in the sudoku puzzle.
 An example can be seen below:

 <br>